 Watershed Conservation Corps

 The Watershed Conservation Corps (WCC) is dedicated to engaging and employing young people in hands-on watershed improvement.
-Based out of Springfield, Missouri, the WCC is available for hire year-round, though the number of members available may vary throughout the year.
+The WCC is a pilot program of the Watershed Committee and are available for hire year-round, though the number of members available may vary throughout the year.
 The crew can be contracted for projects ranging from a single day, several months or multiple years.
-View WCC-HANDOUT

 WHAT WE DO